-The Phenol-Explorer database, release 1.0, on polyphenol contents in foods, was developed at INRA, Unité de Nutrition Humaine (Centre de Recherche de Clermont-Ferrand, France) in collaboration with CIQUAL-AFSSA (Maisons-Alfort, France), the University of Alberta (Edmonton, Canada) and Insiliflo (Edmonton, Canada).
+The Phenol-Explorer database, release 1.0, on polyphenol contents in foods, was developed at INRA, Unité de Nutrition Humaine (Centre de Recherche de Clermont-Ferrand, France) in collaboration with CIQUAL-AFSSA (Maisons-Alfort, France), the Wishart Research Group at the University of Alberta (Edmonton, Canada) and In Siliflo, Inc. (Edmonton, Canada).

 The development of Phenol-Explorer 1.0 was supported by INRA, the NUTRIALIS program of the French Ministry of Research (2002-2004) and by Unilever, Danone and Nestlé (2005-2009).